Industry professionals on conceptualising, editing, and distributing short films.

 The Objectifs Short Film Incubator is an initiative presented by Objectifs that focuses on developing short film scripts.
 The programme is open to Southeast Asian filmmakers working with moving images, and will provide five selected participants with mentorship and a valuable support network as they work on their scripts.

 The following online events by guest speakers are open to the public.
-Please register via the form below.
+Please register for each individual talk via the buttons below.

 While these are free events, please consider donating to Objectifs if you are able to.
 Your contribution goes directly to supporting our programmes, and the freelancers and artists we work with during this difficult time.MAKE A DONATION